Doctoral Internship in Health Service Psychology

 • Our PROGRAM CODE NUMBER for the APPIC Matching Program is 116111.

-• Counseling and Psychological Services is committed to providing access for all people with disabilities and will provide accommodations if prior notification is received.
+• Counseling and Psychological Services is committed to providing access for all people with disabilities and will provide accommodation if prior notification is received.

 • Background Check - In Accordance with University Policy, candidates who match with CAPS at UC Santa Cruz must successfully complete a background check (including fingerprinting) prior to being appointed for internship.
 Final hiring for the internship is contingent upon clearing the background check.
 In addition, you must have the legal right to work in the US before we can hire you for this position.
 Please note that UC Santa Cruz does not sponsor individuals for staff positions.